stffrdhrn/obsScorecard/README.md

 OBS V27.2 and higher Configuration:

- 1. click on the Docks Menu from the top menu bar.
+ 1. In OBS click on the Docks Menu from the top menu bar.
  2. Select "Custom Browser Docks".
  3. type a name (G4ScoreBoard) in the "Dock Name" box.
  4. input the full path file URI to "control_panel.html" in the URL box.
    (example: "file:///c:/users/yourname/desktop/scorecard/control_panel.html")
  5. Click "Close"
  6. Select the scene you want the scoreboard to display.